IsaacHair/map25.2/BiggieCheese/readme.txt

 	*** labels actually don't have to be global or local;
 	  they simply exist and can be accessed from anywhare at all times, so be safe
-Compilation process:
+	*** Macros CANNOT BE RECURSIVE, but functions can
+	*** fordef uses "," to separate statements and ";" to separate sections, but for uses ";" to separate statements and "::" to separate sections Compilation process:
 	- use struct pointers for each line to allow easy shuffling
 	- the inline c is evaluated first to create an interum ram buffer where